ymwjbxxq/protect-sensitive-data-with-aws-lambda-edge/README.md

 ### How does it works? ###

-User register to our service and the application make a POST to your HTTP endpoint behind CloudFront
+User register to our service, and the application make a POST to your HTTP endpoint behind CloudFront
 ```javaScript
 {
   "email": "aaaa@aaaaa.aaa",